eBrou/haiku-foundry/README.md

 * Create an account or use the demo login button to take a look around
 * Compose original haikus and save them
-* Syllable counters give you instantaneous feedback on your formatting
+* Syllable counters give you instantaneous visual feedback on your formatting
 * Share your creations via Twitter
-* Go back and edit your saved haikus
+* Go back and edit your saved haikus or share them later

 Live Site
 ---------